harini-si/harini-si.github.io/_teaching/cte-course.md

 location: "India"
 ---

-The course intends to help students with no experience in machine learning take their first steps in the field.
-We will start off with the basic Machine learning theory and look into essential tools needed for ML; libraries like numpy and pandas.
-Then we will proceed to teach the students about various machine learning algorithms, the maths behind it.
-With the help of scikit learn, the students will learn how to implement various models as well.
+The objective of this course was to introduce beginners to the feild of Machine Learning.
+We began by laying the groundwork with fundamental machine learning theories and introduced essential tools such as numpy and pandas.
+Subsequently, we delved into various machine learning algorithms, providing insights into the underlying mathematics.
+The course was taken by over 100 students.